antoniomo/jose-tool/README.md

 # JWT tool

-Command line tool to manage your JWT, JWK and JWK sets.
+Command line tool to manage your JOSE related stuff (JWT, JWS, JWE, and JWK sets).

-I did it simply to fulfill my needs on a quick and dirty way, on top of the awesome `https://github.com/lestrrat-go` and taking a lot of inspiration and code from `https://github.com/square/go-jose/tree/v2/jose-util` as well, but if there's issues or suggestions I can add functionality or polish the interface.
+I did it simply to fulfill my needs on a quick and dirty way, on top of the awesome `https://github.com/lestrrat-go` and taking a lot of inspiration and code from `https://github.com/square/go-jose/tree/v2/jose-util` as well, but if there's issues or suggestions I can add functionality or polish the interface (also check the TODO.md file).

 ## Installation